vapeasnl/talk-with-me/README.md

 ## Overview
 **Talk With Me** is a web-based application that provides users with a platform to share their stories, experiences, and feelings anonymously.
 It is designed to be a space for people to express themselves freely and find comfort through storytelling.

-The app was inspired by a personal experience of our developer, Salim Abdessamad, who went through a difficult period of financial hardship and depression.
-During that time, the need to talk and share his feelings led to the idea of creating this app.

 ## Technologies Used
 - **Flask**: Web framework for backend logic.
 - **SQLAlchemy**: ORM for handling database operations.